Tactitocalon/PowerShade/README.md

 ## How to download

-Go to the Releases page (https://github.com/Tactitocalon/PowerShade/releases) and download the .zip file, and extract anywhere.
+Go to the Releases page (https://github.com/Tactitocalon/PowerShade/releases) and download the `MigrateGShadeToReshade.zip` file, and extract anywhere.

 ## Usage instructions